-The Allentown Art Museum is honoring our nation’s 250th anniversary throughout 2026, spotlighting a work from our collection each month in our weekly eblasts and on our social-media channels.
-Read these stories of resilience, art, and community below, then visit the Museum to see the works firsthand.
+The Allentown Art Museum is honoring our nation’s 250th anniversary throughout 2026, spotlighting a work from our exhibitions or our collection each month in our weekly eblasts and on our social-media channels.
+Read these stories of resilience, art, and community below.
 Beginning June 4, don’t miss the special exhibition Revolution Retold: Commemorating American Independence in Art and Design, exploring different approaches across history to depicting iconic Revolutionary figures and events.

 January 2026